kingla6/vanderbilt-recruiting-study/README.md

 ## Historical Recruiting Analysis Project
 Project Structure:
-* Question of Interest
-  * Where has Vanderbilt performed well/poor historically?
-  * Where are potential areas to target based on this data?
 * Collect Relevant Data
   * Which data is important?
     * Recruit Data - high school recruiting data